 Action Hepatitis Canada (AHC) is a national coalition of organizations responding to viral hepatitis.

 Our work engages government, policy makers, and civil society across Canada to promote viral hepatitis prevention, improve access to care and treatment, increase knowledge and innovation, create public health awareness, build health-professional capacity, and support community-based groups and initiatives.

-We believe access to prevention, diagnosis, treatment, and care should not be dependent on any social, economical, or geographical status.
+We believe access to prevention, diagnosis, treatment, and care should not be dependent on any social, racial, economical, or geographical status.